Warning: Distractions on the Loose

 Our ears can hear things our eyes sometimes can’t see, like a red robin chirping in the trees or a far-off siren.

-your kids to listen for as many sounds as they can when they’re outside.
+Save headphones and earbuds for use at home.
+Ask your kids to listen for as many sounds as they can when they’re outside.

 Can they hear that sprinkler across the street?
 Where did that honk come from?
 This helps them learn how to name what sounds are warnings and where those sounds are coming from so they can stay safe.